The Alphabettes Mentorship Program 2016–2023

 We run an annual term for Mentees.
-Throughout the year, we are actively seeking available Mentors to support this wonderful, enriching community and improve opportunities for Mentees to immerse themselves in the industry.
+Throughout the year, we were actively seeking available Mentors to support this wonderful, enriching community and improve opportunities for Mentees to immerse themselves in the industry.

-Since Alphabettes operate on a basis of trans inclusivity and supports and promotes the work of all women and non-binary people in our fields, every pairing centres a woman as either Mentee or Mentor (or both).
+Since Alphabettes operated on a basis of trans inclusivity and supports and promotes the work of all women and non-binary people in our fields, every pairing centred a woman as either Mentee or Mentor (or both).

-We are thrilled to invite you to sign up as a Mentor anytime, and share your valuable insight with Mentees as part of our bi-annual program.
-Our mentorships connect you with students, newcomers and experienced professionals seeking guidance in the fields of type, typography or the lettering arts.
+We invited volunteers to sign up as a Mentors anytime, and share thier valuable insight with Mentees as part of our bi-annual program.
+Our mentorships connected Mentors with students, newcomers and experienced professionals seeking guidance in the fields of type, typography or the lettering arts.

-Our mentorships give you the chance to focus on development areas in the fields of type, typography or the lettering arts that are important to you and your future career.
+Our mentorships gave Mentees the chance to focus on development areas in the fields of type, typography or the lettering arts that were important to them and their future career.

-Once we receive your application form, we will start the Matchmaking Process to pair a Mentee with a Mentor who is best suited to their goals.
-As we have a limited volunteer team, it takes time to process your application and find the great match for your mentorship.
-We appreciate your patience.
+Once we received the application form, we started the Matchmaking Process to pair a Mentee with a Mentor who was best suited to their goals.
+As we had a limited volunteer team, it took time to process applications and find the great match for each Mentee.

 The Alphabettes Mentorship Program was announced in 2016 as one of Alphabettes’ community outreach activities.
-It is a fully volunteer-based program with a fixed organisational team and an amazing network of Mentors around the world.
-We are so thankful and humbled by our Mentors’ generosity in helping to guide the inspirational journeys of Mentees in the fields of type, typography, or the lettering arts.
+It was a fully volunteer-based program with a fixed organisational team and an amazing network of Mentors around the world.
+We were so thankful and humbled by our Mentors’ generosity in helping to guide the inspirational journeys of Mentees in the fields of type, typography, or the lettering arts.

-Our goal is to improve opportunities for people at every level, by connecting Mentees with Mentors who can share their knowledge and experience to give guidance.
-We emphasise that mentorships are not to be confused with free of charge consultation or private tuition.
-The bulk of Mentees ask for portfolio, career or educational guidance.
-Some Mentees simply look for a sounding board or an opportunity to discuss type related topics, and understand how they can get more involved in the wider community.
+Our goal was to improve opportunities for people at every level, by connecting Mentees with Mentors who can share their knowledge and experience to give guidance.
+We emphasised that mentorships are not to be confused with free of charge consultation or private tuition.
+The bulk of Mentees sought portfolio, career or educational guidance.
+Some Mentees simply looked for a sounding board or an opportunity to discuss type related topics, and understand how they can get more involved in the wider community.

-Our intention is to make the best possible match between Mentee and Mentor.
-We cultivate openness by pairing mentorships around the world and give consideration to conversational language skills, preferred duration and time zones.
-This process may take a while, as we have a limited volunteer team analysing Mentee applications to understand their specific needs.
+Our intention was to make the best possible match between Mentee and Mentor.
+We cultivated openness by pairing mentorships around the world and gave consideration to conversational language skills, preferred duration and time zones.
+This process was time consuming, as we had a limited volunteer team analysing Mentee applications to understand their specific needs.

-To overcome various difficulties, delays we experienced in the past years, and to ensure a smooth journey for both Mentees and Mentors, for this new instance of the program, we have decided to limit the number of Mentees applicants to 20 participants.
-And we no longer accept male mentee applicants.
+To overcome various difficulties, delays we experienced in the past years, and to ensure a smooth journey for both Mentees and Mentors, we have decided to limit the number of Mentees applicants to 20 participants in 2023.
+And we no longer accepted male mentee applicants.
 It is not a decision we took lightly but we could no longer ignore the limitations of being a small team of volunteers.
-Each Mentee/Mentor pair, will be assigned one team member who will periodically check-in to ensure everyone is still happy with the arrangement, and/or discuss and help to solve any possible problems.
+Each Mentee/Mentor pair, was assigned one team member who periodically checked-in to ensure everyone is still happy with the arrangement, and/or discuss and help to solve any possible problems.

 FAQ